 Enabling a passphrase is a recommended step for protecting your funds, but it only protects your local Chia client.
 This may stop someone from steeling your funds while you're away from your desk, but does not protect your funds if someone gains access to your 24 words.

-Upon opening Chia, your client will need to sync.
-You'll need to see a sycned status in the top corner before seeing any tokens you have.
+Upon opening Chia, your wallet will need to sync.
+You'll need to see a green checkmark next to the WALLET label in the upper-right corner before seeing any tokens you have.

 The main cryptocurrency of the Chia network is Chia (XCH).
 This is used for sending value between wallets and also for fees to ensure transactions go through.
 In addition to Chia, we have tokens, which are cryptocurrencies built on top of the Chia blockchain.
 These tokens are known as CATs (Chia asset tokens).